 Generally, the Legislature has repeatedly instructed DSHS to make mental health funding distribution more equitable on a per-capita basis as new funding becomes available.
 These efforts, usually directed through riders in the General Appropriations Act, are described in more detail in Appendix D. Over time, attempts to adjust scarce funding have been met with a chorus of providers raising the specter of causing so much disruption in the system that efforts to correct the situation are rendered dead on arrival.
-As a result, per-capita mental health funding across the state still varies widely region-by-region and has actually diverged more over time by several measures, despite repeated efforts to make the funding more equitable.
+As a result, per-capita mental health funding across the state still varies widely regionby-region and has actually diverged more over time by several measures, despite repeated efforts to make the funding more equitable.

 For example, in 2003 and again in 2005, the Legislature specifically directed DSHS to implement six-year plans to reduce per-capita inequity in mental health funding through targeted reductions to certain local mental health authorities, in addition to using new funds to provide additional funding to those on the low end of the scale.
 In 2006, DSHS committed to make these adjustments phased over several years, with the goal of reaching percapita equity by 2013, but the agency failed to do so.
 Sunset staff reviewed changes in regional allocations of local mental health funding between 2006 and 2013 and found that per capita regional funding actually went in the opposite direction, becoming more inequitable, as shown in the textbox, Persistent Disparity in Regional Mental Health Funding.
-Even with the significant increase in funding provided to local mental health authorities by the 83rd Legislature, DSHS was only able to make slight improvements to this longstanding equity problem.
+Even with the significant increase in DSHS distributes local mental health funding without a rational plan.